aspose-total/Aspose.Total-Products/total/en/android-java/conversion/mhtml-to-xltx/_index.md

 {{< blocks/products/pf/feature-page-header h1="Render MHTML to XLTX in Android via Java" h2="Transform MHTML to XLTX within Android applications without requiring Microsoft<sup>&reg;</sup> Excel or Adobe<sup>&reg;</sup> Acrobat Reader" >}}

 {{% blocks/products/pf/feature-page-summary %}}

+<h2>Why to Convert</h2>
+MHTML to XLTX conversion is a useful feature for Android applications.
+MHTML is a web page archive format that combines resources such as HTML, images, and other files into a single file.
+XLTX is a file format used by Microsoft Excel to store spreadsheets.
+Converting MHTML to XLTX allows users to view and edit the content of the MHTML file in Excel.

+<h2>How Aspose.Total Helps for MHTML to XLTX Conversion</h2>
+Aspose.Total for Android via Java is a suite of APIs that can be used to integrate MHTML to XLTX conversion feature within Android applications.
+It consists of two APIs: Aspose.PDF for Android via Java and Aspose.Cells for Android via Java.

+Aspose.PDF for Android via Java can be used to convert MHTML to XLSX.
+It is a powerful PDF processing API that can be used to create, read, edit, and convert PDF documents.
+It also supports conversion of various file formats to PDF, including MHTML.

+Aspose.Cells for Android via Java can be used to convert XLSX to XLTX.
+It is a powerful spreadsheet processing API that can be used to create, read, edit, and convert spreadsheets.
+It also supports conversion of various file formats to XLSX, including XLTX.

-You can integrate MHTML to XLTX conversion feature within your android applications in two step process.
-Firstly, by using [Aspose.PDF for Android via Java](https://products.aspose.com/pdf/android-java/) you can covert MHTML to XLSX.
-Secondly, you can convert XLSX to XLTX by using Powerful Spreadsheet Processing API [Aspose.Cells for Android via Java](https://products.aspose.com/cells/android-java/).
-Both APIs come under [Aspose.Total for Android via Java](https://products.aspose.com/total/android-java/) product family.
+In summary, Aspose.Total for Android via Java can be used to integrate MHTML to XLTX conversion feature within Android applications in two steps.
+Firstly, Aspose.PDF for Android via Java can be used to convert MHTML to XLSX.
+Secondly, Aspose.Cells for Android via Java can be used to convert XLSX to XLTX.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}